 Grapefruit League spring training guide

-If you’re looking to see some exhibition Major League Baseball, you’ll have to head to one of two places.
+If you’re looking to see Major League Baseball’s spring training, you’ll have to head to one of two places.
 Both Florida, where the Grapefruit League resides, and Arizona, home of the Cactus League, are warm, sunny and full of interesting spring training stadiums to visit.

-Click placemark in index to find on map | View Grapefruit League stadiums in a larger map
+Click placemark in index to find on map | View map in a larger window

 The Grapefruit League is distinctly more spread-out than its Arizona counterpart in that it’s spread out the width of Florida and contains a mix of sites in or close to major metropolitan areas (Tampa Bay, South Florida) and small-town sites.
 It has also evolved in recent years with several franchise shifts.